yzjedu/cs151-lab5-eric_cody/algorithm.md

     i. if decision == D:
         a.
 Prompt user to enter the amount they wish to deposit, deposit_value
             i. convert deposit_value to float
+            ii. if deposit value < 0
+                    output to user to select a positive value otherwise if deposit value >= 0
-            ii. add deposit value to total value iii. convert total value to float
+                    i. add deposit value to total value ii. convert total value to float
-            iv. output to user their balance
+                    iii. output to user their balance
         b. if total value < 0
             output to user "WARNING: You will be charged 5% interest if your balance is under $0.")

     ii. otherwise if decision == W:
         a.
-Prompt user to enter the amount they wish to withdraw, withdraw_value if deposit_value < 0
+Prompt user to enter the amount they wish to withdraw, withdraw_value
+            i. convert withdraw_value to float
+            ii. if withdraw_value < 0
-                display to user ("Enter a valid value to deposit")
+                    output to user to select a positive value otherwise if withdraw_value >= 0

-    V. Add withdraw_value to initial_value, store under total value
+                    i. subtract withdraw value from total value ii. convert total value to float

-    VI.
-Display total_value to user
+                    iii. output to user their balance

-         if total_value < 0:
+        b. if total value < 0
-             display to user (WARNING: You will be charged 5% interest if your balance is under $0.")
+            output to user "WARNING: You will be charged 5% interest if your balance is under $0.")

-    VII otherwise if decision == V
+    iii. otherwise if decision == V
         a.
 Display to user total_value

-    VII otherwise
+    iv. otherwise
         a.
 Display to user ("Enter a valid interaction")

+    v.
+Prompt user to select D: Deposit, W: Withdraw, V: View Balance, or E: Exit,store under decision
+        a. use .upper() so capitalization doesn't matter